vagrant-dotvm/plugin/README.md

 Predefined variables:
 * `%project.host%` - points to project directory on host
 * `%project.guest%` - points to project directory on guest

+## More information
+For more information please follow to [wiki](https://github.com/krzysztof-magosa/vagrant-dotvm/wiki/Getting-started).